-- (a) The termination of this Plan; or - (b) The date on which the Employee ceases (because of retirement, termination of employment, layoff, reduction of hours, or any other reason) to be an Eligible Employee.
+(a) The termination of this Plan; or

+(b) The last day of the month in which the Employee ceases (because of retirement, termination of employment, layoff, reduction of hours, or any other reason) to be an Eligible Employee.
 Notwithstanding the foregoing, for purposes of pre-taxing COBRA coverage, certain Employees may continue eligibility for certain periods on the terms and subject to the restrictions described in Section 6.4 for Medical Insurance Benefits, Section 7.8 for HCSA Benefits and Section 8.8 for DCSA Benefits.